CPalmer3200/Destiny_Scraping_Tools/README.md

 ### Altering the daily scraping bot ('X_main.py')
 Although this bot network has been tailored for specific use, it can be adapted by any user using the following steps:

-Please clear any log, database, rank files and then format your own queries.txt and template.docx file
+Please clear any log, database, rank files and then create your own queries.txt, image.JPG, and template.docx files

 1. Within the html_formatting() function change the search_queries variable to be a readable string of the rank 1 queries.
 Also change the 'url' variable